krolingo/LunaPhase.widget/README.md

   - MoonMini (forked from MoonGiant by @unklar on GitHub)
   - Bargraph Lua by Wlouf on DeviantArt

----

-This LunaPhase widget is a custom Übersicht implementation that borrows conceptual ideas from these projects but is built using JavaScript, Node.js, and NASA image sources.
+**This LunaPhase widget** is a custom Übersicht implementation that borrows conceptual ideas from these projects but is built using JavaScript, Node.js, and NASA image sources.
 This widget itself is released into the public domain under The Unlicense.

----

 ## Images